hartator/3DGameOfLife/.github/ISSUE_TEMPLATE/feature.md

 Screenshot with red annotations.

-Details about the bug, sample code, more screenshots, and other relevant information.
+Details about the feature, sample code, more screenshots, and other relevant information.

 Public: Playground 1 | Playground 2 | Documentation